mangelesc/mangelesc/README.md

 ### Hi there 👋

-- :computer: I’m currently working as a *Web developer and desinger* for a instership
+- :computer: I’m currently working as a *web developer and desinger* for a instership

 - 🌱 I’m currently studying *Web Development*